AVANT/biofoam/README.md

 TODOS
 -----
+- figure out auth subapp with backend

-- stub out auth sub app
+- flesh out editing and deleting in users app

+- add redactor wysiwyg to the about page for admin custimization of that page

 - abstract main app navigate functionality to another level up (see book)

-- add a full wysiwyg editor for the about page (later abstract the about app to be static page serving app?)

 - figure out how to cancel defer/promise actions once 'other' actions have been made in the app. e.g. navigate to posts/id/edit then press the browsers back button twice